Sarpsborg-kommune/IoTDataTranslator/README.md

 > Note that the libraries/packages (declared in the .csproj) file must use versions compatible
 > with .NET Core 3.1

-> :information: I've started to work under the assumption that code should be self-explanatory.
+> :info: I've started to work under the assumption that code should be self-explanatory.
 The
 > code should not contain things that is so _clever_ that an explanation is needed.
 You would
 > probably not remember or understad what you have done after 1 year.
 Such code if used will be
 > explanied ;-)